-Clinical trials may reveal that our human health technology is ineffective or harmful, which would significantly limit the possibility of obtaining regulatory approval for any drug or biologic product manufactured with our technology.
-The FDA requires submission of extensive pre-clinical, clinical and manufacturing data to assess the efficacy and safety of potential products.
+Preclinical studies may reveal that our human health technology is ineffective or harmful, and/or clinical trials may be unsuccessful in demonstrating efficacy and safety of our human health technology, which would significantly limit the possibility of obtaining regulatory approval for any drug or biologic product manufactured with our technology.
+The FDA requires submission of extensive preclinical, clinical and manufacturing data to assess the efficacy and safety of potential products.
 Furthermore, the success of preliminary studies does not ensure commercial success, and later-stage clinical trials may fail to confirm the results of the preliminary studies.